 Dimension lines locate walls, openings in walls, and other objects.
-In Chief Architect, you can generate automatic exterior dimension lines and draw a variety of manual dimensions such as interior dimensions, point to point dimensions, baseline dimensions, and angular dimensions.
-For more information, see "Dimensions" on page 889 of the Reference Manual.
+In Chief Architect, you can generate several types of automatic dimension lines and draw a variety of manual dimensions such as Interior Dimensions, Point to Point dimensions, Baseline dimensions, and angular dimensions.
+For more information, see "Dimensions" on page 905 of the Reference Manual.